apache/accumulo-examples/docs/bulkIngest.md

 -->
 # Apache Accumulo Bulk Ingest Example

-This is an example of how to bulk ingest data into accumulo using map reduce.
+This is an example of how to bulk ingest data into Accumulo using map reduce.

 This tutorial uses the following Java classes.